COMBINING COMPASSION WITH PRACTICALITY

 A Divorce Lawyer Who Will Fight For Your Financial Interests

-As with many other family law issues, it may be possible to reach agreement through amicable, fair negotiations, and we will fully support your effort to do so.
-However, we emphasize the importance of protecting your financial interests in divorce, and alimony is often intensely contested.
+As with many other family law issues, it may be possible to reach an agreement through amicable, fair negotiations, and I will fully support your effort to do so.
+However, I emphasize the importance of protecting your financial interests in divorce, and alimony is often intensely contested.
 By law, many factors can enter into a court decision on spousal support.
 Some of the most prominent considerations are:

 • Length of the marriage